Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Node management
 ===============

 Sometimes we need to perform maintenance on a Docker node.
-In the Docker swarm cluster, one first drains the containers on the node to be maintained.
+In the Docker swarm cluster, one first drains the containers on the node we want to maintain.
 This is done by setting the node's availability to ``drain``.
 For example, if we want to perform maintenance on ``vm2``:

     .. code-block:: bash